Adrian-Benavente/rdr1-reality-redemption-linux-installer/README.md

 > **Disclaimer:** This script is intended only for the **Reality Redemption 3.0 beta** version of the mod.
 It may not work with other versions.

+> This repository **does not distribute any files from the Reality Redemption mod**.
+>
+> The script only automates the installation process on Linux by invoking the official tools included in the mod package.
+>
+> All mod assets and files belong to their respective authors.
+Please download the mod from the official source: [Nexus Mods – Reality Redemption](https://www.nexusmods.com/reddeadredemption/mods/219)

 ## Getting Started

 1. **Download the mod** from the official source: [Nexus Mods – Reality Redemption](https://www.nexusmods.com/reddeadredemption/mods/219)